hafizhmakmur/finalreport/learned.md

 * Nope, measure can be not bool.
 * Niki Vazou is more similiar to your ideal than you imagine :D

+15 Mei 2020
+* State Monad maybe is more understandable from the wiki itself

+16 Mei 2020
+* The Marlow parallel book may be helping

+17 Mei 2020
+* If you want to purge cabal, delete ~/.cabal AND ~/.ghc
+* Isnt there any Formal Method history?
+* Nikki Vazou herself has write a more relevant disertation on Liquid Haskell

+18 Mei 2020
+* Nope Monad Transformer is as impenetrable as ever
+* What a coincidence laziness in What I Wish is similar to beginning of Par Book
+* The liquid haskell disertation really explains things better

+19 Mei 2020
+* Measure is nonsense
+* dont use null in liquid haskell ed code... somehow

+20 Mei 2020
+* Custom prelude sounds cool
+* What I wish is quite a compilation of interesting trivia

+28 Mei 2020
+* There is a special section for "Testing" im What I Wish

+9 Juni 2020
+* Limitations of Liquid Haskell in "eScholarship"
+* GHost and assert in Chapter 4 of "eScholarship"